A question was recently asked to a group I was with:

 The person who asked the question (someone who had his 15 minutes of fame on TV at some time) was trying to prove a point to us.
 I forget what his point was, but it was quite obvious that he was not an athlete and hadn’t done a basic Google search of the question.

-He also didn’t win over my admiration of his success when he said Ironman was not a sport and that triathletes are freaks…um, WHAT?!?!
+He also didn’t win over my admiration of his success when he said very seriously that Ironman was not a sport and that triathletes are freaks…um, WHAT?!?!